Information and Resources

-If you are an established Partners patient and do not have a primary care provider – or are unable to reach them – there are other resources available to you:
+If you are an established Mass General Brigham patient and do not have a primary care provider – or are unable to reach them – there are other resources available to you:

-- Call the Partners HealthCare COVID-19 Nurse Line at 617-724-7000.
-Staffed from 8 am to 8 pm Monday through Friday, and 8 am to 5 pm Saturday and Sunday, nurses are available to respond to general or specific questions about COVID-19 for those who have symptoms, believe they may have been exposed, or are looking to learn more.
+- Call the Mass General Brigham COVID-19 Nurse Line at 617-724-7000.
+Staffed from 8 am to 4:30 pm Monday through Saturday, nurses are available to respond to general or specific questions about COVID-19 for those who have symptoms, believe they may have been exposed, or are looking to learn more.
 If treatment is needed, they will guide you through next steps.
 Interpreters can be added to calls for patients who need it.
 The hotline is available to anyone who is a Mass General Brigham patient, regardless of immigration status or insurance.

-- Launch a video visit with an urgent care provider at Partners HealthCare On Demand (PHOD).
-Available 24 hours a day, 7 days a week, PHOD is suggested for those who have symptoms of COVID-19 and/or have underlying conditions that may put them at greater risk.
+- Launch a video visit with an urgent care provider On Demand.
+Available 24 hours a day, 7 days a week, On Demand is suggested for those who have symptoms of COVID-19 and/or have underlying conditions that may put them at greater risk.
 A doctor or advanced practitioner will conduct an intake assessment via a secure video visit and recommend next steps.
-Note that this service is only available to established Partners patients in Massachusetts.
+Note that this service is only available to established Mass General Brigham patients in Massachusetts.